 ['Using Wikipedia For Academic Research' by CLIP]

-The video above looks at the dangers of writing an assignment that is only based on Google results and Wikipedia.
+A short video on why just using Google isn't always a good idea when you're doing university assignments.
+For more information on finding reliable sources and researching effectively, visit the Learning Lab.
 Use Google and Wikipedia as a first step but then use library books, websites recommended by the library on their subject guides and our journal database called OneFile.

 The video above from Google explains in simple terms what happens when you do a Google search.
 It is quite interesting but remember that Google is not going to point out its own bad points!